HeiningaVE/HeiningaVE.github.io/CV.md

 **Heininga V.E.**, van Roekel E., Vrijen C., Masselink M., Oldehinkel A.J. (_InMind_) Emotions, depression, and (loss of) pleasure in daily life [translated from Dutch].

 ## Work in prepration
+Masselink M., van Roekel E., **Heininga V.E.**, Vrijen C., Oldehinkel A.J.
+(Submitted) Domains Of Pleasure Scale (DOPS): assessing pleasure across domains

-**Heininga, V. E.**, Nederhof, E., Van Roekel, E., Laceulle, O. M., & Oldehinkel, A. J. (in preparation) Emotion-Based learning by Iowa and Bangor Gambling Tasks: Similar but not the same?
+**Heininga, V. E.**, Nederhof, E., Van Roekel, E., Laceulle, O. M., & Oldehinkel, A. J. (Submitted) Emotion-Based learning by Iowa and Bangor Gambling Tasks: Similar but not the same?
 In preparation for submission in Cognition and Emotion.

 **Heininga, V. E.**, Stuijfzand, B., Bastiaansen, J.A.C.J., Oldehinkel, A.J., Vanpaemel, W, Tuerlinckx, F., Artner, R., Mason, A., & Munafò, M. (in preparation) Dealing with the Analytical Multiverse Using Cross-Classified Modeling.
 In preparation for submission in Collabra.